 Open-source is great for business.
-We use open source software for a number of reasons.
-With the source code being openly available, we can modify, improve or build on it as we need.
-Updates and patches are actively developed and released in a collaborative community.
-Open Source Software is well documented so we can always orient ourselves when we run into something new.
+With the source code being openly available, we can modify, improve, or build on it as we need and updates are actively developed and released in a collaborative community.
 But open source isn't just good for developers.
 It's great for business.

 Work with Xeno Media